2015 Credit Cap: $75 million

 $100,000 for each of the 2012, 2013, and 2014 taxable years;

 $20,000 for each of the 2015 and 2016 taxable years; and,

 $50,000 for the 2017 taxable year and for each taxable year thereafter.

 For Application Requests over $1 Million: All credit requests of $1 million or more must be submitted to both the Department of Conservation and Recreation (DCR) and the Department of Taxation for review.
-Credits will not be issued over $1 million until they have been verified by DCR.
+Credits of over $1 million will not be issued until they have been verified by DCR.

 For additional information on the LPC Credit visit the following:

 - Virginia Code § 58.1-510 et al

 Effective for conveyances made on or after July 1, 2015, a complete application for tax credit with regard to any donation must be filed with Virginia Tax by December 31 of the year following the calendar year of the conveyance.
 All applications for the Land Preservation Tax Credit must include the following: